BlankParenthesis/PxlsNetworking/extensions/roles.md

 Since roles help users distinguish other users, implementing this extension requires implementing the [users extension](./users.md).

-Roles also govern which permissions its members have.
+Roles also govern which permissions their members have.
 *By implementing this extension, implementations lose the ability to arbitrarily decide a users permissions.*
 Instead, a user's permissions are determined entirely based on roles.
 Each role defines a set of permissions and a user's permissions should be the union of the permissions for all roles they hold.